zebleck/ActionGPT/README.md

 Answer the following questions as best you can.
 You have access to the following tools:

-Terminal Command: Execute any command in a simulated terminal environment.
+Terminal Command: Execute any command in a simulated terminal environment.<br>
-See file structure: Return the file structure of the current directory.
+See file structure: Return the file structure of the current directory.<br>
-See file contents: Return the contents of a specific file.
+See file contents: Return the contents of a specific file.<br>
-File Edit: Edit a file using the format: 'filename | content'.
+File Edit: Edit a file using the format: 'filename | content'.<br>
-Web Search: Perform an internet search to answer questions or gather information.
+Web Search: Perform an internet search to answer questions or gather information.<br>

 Ask a specific question.

-Use the following format:
+Use the following format:<br>
-Question: the input question you must answer
+Question: the input question you must answer<br>
-Thought: you should always think about what to do
+Thought: you should always think about what to do<br>
-Action: the action to take, should be one of [Terminal Command, File Edit, Web Search] Action Input: the input to the action
+Action: the action to take, should be one of [Terminal Command, File Edit, Web Search]<br>
+Action Input: the input to the action

 ... (wait for user input)